dexterwilliams96/retico-crisperasr/README.md

 # retico-crisperasr
 Local crisper whisper ASR module for ReTiCo.
-Crisper whisper provides support for word-level time stamps and is better at capturing disfluencies which are often ignored by whisper.
+Crisper whisper is better at capturing disfluencies which are often ignored by whisper, and should be more accurate in general.
+We do not provide support for CrisperWhisper's word-level timestamps, as they use a forked version of transformers that is incompatible with other retico modules.
 See citation for more details.
 CrisperWhisper is a relatively large model, and performance might be poor on weaker systems.
 Consider using `retico-whisperasr` on a weaker setup.

 ### Requirements